JayThomason/erl-tests/README.md

 =========

-Simple Erlang tests meant to be compared to the chat tests written in Waldo, which can be found at github.com/JayThomason/waldo-tests.
+Simple Erlang tests meant to be compared to the chat tests written in Waldo, which can be found [here](https://github.com/JayThomason/waldo-tests).

 simple_chat.erl is a two user chat while multi_chat.erl is a basic chatroom.